 - Connemara Marble Worry Stone: Have you heard of the worry stone?
 It’s a sensory stone that you rub when you are worried to help reduce anxiety.
 I think this one is so neat.
 Made from marble in Connemara, Co.
 Galway, Ireland

 - Ireland Puzzles: I love these puzzles–they’re so vivid and creative.
 All items are made in Ireland with Irish artists.
 You get a flat shipping rate to the US so you can stock up.
 Made in West Cork, Ireland.

 - JJ Corry Whiskey: Female-owned; only whiskey bonder in Ireland.
 This one is made for the mixed drink high-ball (soda, and lime juice).
 Yum.
 Made in Co.
 Clare, Ireland.

-- Bean and Goose Chocolates: Elevated chocolate for those who really like chocolate.
-100% would recommend the three-month subscription box for Christmas.
+- Bean and Goose Chocolates: An Ireland Gift Guide wouldn’t be right without a bit of chocolate.
+Elevated chocolate for those who really like chocolate.
+I would 100% would recommend the three-month subscription box for Christmas.
 Made in Co.
 Wexford, Ireland.

 - Belleek Tea Cup Set: Light, beautiful.
 I call it my Sunday cup because I only get it out when I can sit down and actually appreciate drinking from it.

 - Waterford Crystal Whiskey Glass Set: If tea isn’t your thing, perhaps whiskey is.
 Isn’t this a beautiful Waterford Crystal set?

 - Travel Journal: Do not go to Ireland without a place to write down all your memories and put your keepsakes.
 How beautiful is this one?
 It’s like a souvenir in its own right.

 - Packing Cubes: Are you a packing cube convert?
 You should be.
 This is the best brand–durable, sustainable, and has a no-matter-what lifetime guarantee.